beltattoo/beltattoo/README.md

     - I’m interested in Programming and coding that's the least thing to say.

-      - Currently speaking fluently 3 languages: -Russian; -French; English; and in the process of learning Spanish.
+      - Currently speaking fluently 3 languages: -Russian; -French; English; and in the process of learning Spanish, so communication is not my disadvantage.

         - Fun fact: This README.md will be in 3 different languages!